BrandonXu6106/obsidianpublish/content/thoughts/privacy.md

 Privacy is the way in which a social group recognizes and communicates to the individual that he is responsible for his development as a unique person, a separate moral agent

 It's valuable because it lets us be ourselves.
-In order to have different kinds of social relationships with different people, we need to have some kind of control over who knows what about us (see: [[context-collapse|context collapse]], [[Fishbowl effect]])
+In order to have different kinds of social relationships with different people, we need to have some kind of control over who knows what about us (see: [[../posts/aigc/context-collapse.md|context collapse]], [[Fishbowl effect](Fishbowl%20effect.md))

 ## Differential Privacy